Epidemiology of HIV/AIDS: United States

 By 2008, there was increased awareness that young African-American women in particular were at high risk for HIV infection.
 In 2010, African Americans made up 10% of the population but about half of the HIV/AIDS cases nationwide.
 This disparity is attributed in part to a lack of information about AIDS and a perception that they are not vulnerable, as well as to limited access to health-care resources and a higher likelihood of sexual contact with at-risk male sexual partners.

 Since 1985, the incidence of HIV infection among women had been steadily increasing.
 In 2005 it was estimated that at least 27% of new HIV infections were in women.
 There has been increasing concern for the concurrency of violence surrounding women infected with HIV.
 In 2012, a meta-analysis showed that the rates of psychological trauma, including Intimate Partner Violence and PTSD in HIV positive women were more than five times and twice the national averages, respectively.
 In 2013, the White House commissioned an Interagency Federal Working Group to address the intersection of violence and women infected with HIV.

+1996 would mark the first year since the beginning of the epidemic that the number of new HIV/AIDS cases would decline.
+A significant 47% decline compared to the previous year would also be reported in 1997.

 There are also geographic disparities in AIDS prevalence in the United States, where it is most common in the large cities of California, esp.
 Los Angeles and San Francisco and the East Coast, ex.
 New York City and in urban cities of the Deep South.
 Rates are lower in Utah, Texas, and Northern Florida.
 Washington, D.C., the nation's capital, has the nation's highest rate of infection, at 3%.
 This rate is comparable to what is seen in west Africa, and is considered a severe epidemic.

-In the United States in particular, a new wave of infection is being blamed on the use of methamphetamine, known as crystal meth.
-Research presented at the 12th Annual Retrovirus Conference in Boston in February 2005 concluded that using crystal meth or cocaine is the biggest single risk factor for becoming HIV+ among US gay men, contributing 29% of the overall risk of becoming positive and 28% of the overall risk of being the receptive partner in anal sex.

-In addition, several renowned clinical psychologists now cite methamphetamine as the biggest problem facing gay men today, including Michael Majeski, who believes meth is the catalyst for at least 80% of seroconversions currently occurring across the United States, and Tony Zimbardi, who calls methamphetamine the number one cause of HIV transmission, and says that high rates of new HIV infection are not being found among non-crystal users.
-In addition, various HIV and STD clinics across the United States report anecdotal evidence that 75% of new HIV seroconversions they deal with are methamphetamine-related; indeed, in Los Angeles, methamphetamine usage is regarded as the main cause of HIV seroconversion among gay men in their late thirties.
-The chemical "methamphetamine", in and of itself, cannot infect someone with HIV.